dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 When using normal markers, there is a small problem that is easily solved.
 The global CC address allows any user to spend its funds, and therefore anyone can spend your marker transaction.
 To overcome this, use the CC SDK function, `Settxids()`, to retrieve all transactions with markers in the CC (?) contract list function. (?)

 Another method is to create an unspendable CC marker.
-In this method, send a small value to a CC output in a known address.
+In this method, send a small value to a CC output with a well-known address.
 To retrieve the list of CC-marker transactions, use the CC SDK function, `SetCCunspents()`.
-This returns a list of transactions with unspent outputs for the appointed address. <!-- The "appointed address" is the same as the "known address", correct? -->
+This returns a list of transactions with unspent outputs for that ~~appointed~~ known address. <!-- The "appointed address" is the same as the "known address", correct? --><!-- dimxy yes corrected-->

-When using the unspendable CC marker method, in the validation code you should disable spending from this address. <!-- Not sure if I understood here. --> This prevents a scenario where spending from the address causes you to lose markers.
+When using the unspendable CC marker method, in the validation code you should disable spending from this address. <!-- Not sure if I understood here. --><!-- dimxy too low level perhaps.
+This says that if we sent txfee to global CC address, then as its privkey is publicly known, anyone could try to spend such marker.The Heir Module validation code should disallow this --> This prevents a scenario where spending from the address causes you to lose markers.
 (For example, if you were to allow for spending from this address using a burn transaction, the burn transactions would take the burned markers into a hidden state, thus removing the markers from the list of initial transactions.)

 In all cases, the CC module validation code should disable unauthorized attempts to spend any markers.